reframejs/reframe/docs/react-server-starter.md

 ## Custom Server Framework (Express, Koa, ...)

+// /docs/sections/custom-server-framework.md

+First, check the [list of plugins](/docs/plugins.md) for a plugin that integrates the server framework you want to use with Reframe.
+If you then want to get control over the server instance, then run `$ reframe eject server`.
+(See previous section)

+If there isn't a plugin for the server framework you want, then run
+- `$ reframe eject server`
+- `$ reframe eject server-integration`
+to get full control over the integration of the current server framework and Reframe.
+At that point you can get rid of the current server framework and replace it any other server framework.
 <br/>

 In doubt [open a GitHub issue](https://github.com/reframejs/reframe/issues/new) or [chat with Reframe authors on Discord](https://discord.gg/kqXf65G).